 Conditions Of The Tank

-Make sure you keep the aquarium water clean.
-It should have no nitrite or ammonia in it.
-You can allow some nitrate to be in there, but the amount can’t be larger than 40mg in a liter.
+Keep the aquarium water clean.
+It should have no nitrite or ammonia.
+You can allow some nitrate, but no larger than 40mg in a liter.
 You can achieve this with the help of a strong, quality biofilter.

-Another critical thing to remember is to keep your lighting not too bright.
+Keep your lighting subduded.
 They don’t like bright lights.

-It becomes even more critical if the tank has much fish in it.
 When you do the water changes, make sure to use a gravel cleaner.
-This removes the decomposing organic matter, which is critical to do if you want to keep the fish healthy.
+This removes the decomposing organic matter.

 PH And Hardness